A growing number of accountancy practices are aware of a need to offer clients a new way to handle their finances as they outgrow existing software.

 - An implementation partnership: Similar to the referral scheme, except that the accountancy practice is involved in some or all of the implementation.
 This presents an opportunity for accountancy firms who may have already built a team that implements Xero or QuickBooks and a selection of other apps, but find it challenging to build a team to implement products like NetSuite or Dynamics for their clients. iplicit is also looking to outsource some of its own implementations to a selection of accountancy practices, allowing them to forge new relationships with mid-market organisations.

 - An outsourced offering: This means iplicit becoming the go-to mid-market product for an outsourcing department, enabling the accountancy practice to build a whole service offering around its software and creating a promising area for growth with mid-market businesses and groups of companies.

-Find out more about iplicit’s offering for accountancy practices at a webinar devoted to the topic on Thursday, April 27.
+Find out more about iplicit’s offering for accountancy practices during our on-demand webinar devoted to the topic.

 Ready to explore iplicit in more detail?